 Consumer products companies can reduce their carbon footprint by taking action inside their company operations; by working with industry and consumers to tackle emissions through the supply chain and their consumers use of products; and by supporting carbon removal and reduction projects across the world.

 First and foremost, increasing the energy efficiency of manufacturing operations, switching away from fossil fuels, and reducing waste in production delivers carbon and cost reduction.

-Tackling supply chain emissions means engaging with suppliers on joint abatement and circularity projects, and opting for sustainable sourcing options, as well as optimising distribution and storage.
+Tackling supply chain emissions means engaging with suppliers on joint abatement and circularity projects, and opting for sustainable sourcing options as well as optimizing distribution and storage.

 Opting for production methods that allow for reduction and re-use by consumers include use recyclable or compostable packaging.

 For a company's carbon footprint that is hard or not possible to address, companies can look to support projects that remove atmospheric CO₂, or reduce CO₂ from beyond their value chain.

 Cozero Act recommends the carbon actions and solution providers to help companies focus on where action is needed most.
 Cozero Act supports companies to develop and manage bespoke carbon management action plans, as well as transparently track progress against these.

 Danone provides a training program for farmers to improve costs and move to sustainable farming practices.

 H&M and Maersk have jointly developed an initiative to enable low-carbon shipping through use of biofuels.